-Business France to showcase the French Aerospace Expertise at AIME & MRO Middle East 2024
+Business France To Showcase The French Aerospace Expertise At AIME & MRO Middle East 2024

-United Arab Emirates, March 1st, 2024 – Business France, the national agency supporting the international development of the French Economy announces the participation of A dedicated French Pavilion at the Aircraft Interiors Middle East (AIME) & Maintenance, Repair, and Overaul (MRO) Middle East 2024 exhibition, set to take place in the UAE.
+United Arab Emirates – Business France, the national agency supporting the international development of the French Economy announces the participation of A dedicated French Pavilion at the Aircraft Interiors Middle East (AIME) & Maintenance, Repair, and Overhaul (MRO) Middle East 2024 exhibition, set to take place in the UAE.
 In partnership with Air France Industries KLM Engineering & Maintenance, this initiative aims to highlight the cutting-edge capabilities and innovative solutions offered by 22 French companies.

 The Middle East, a thriving hub for French aerospace ambitions